mikaelasturk/readme-template/PLANNING.md

 | Time constraint | Medium | Prioritize core features first |

 ### Questions to Resolve
-- [ ] How should pagination work?
+- How should pagination work?
-- [ ] What's the fallback for missing images?
+- What's the fallback for missing images?
-- [ ] How to handle expired tokens?
+- How to handle expired tokens?

+<a id="10"></a>
 ## 📚 Resources & References
 ### Tutorials
 - [Tutorial name](link)